Bangladesh travel guide

 Potential threats include armed robbery, violent crime and rape.

-Passengers using rickshaws or travelling alone in taxis are vulnerable, particularly at night.
-Avoid using public transport if you’re alone.
+Passengers using rickshaws, taxis, buses or trains are vulnerable to violent crime, particularly at night.
+Avoid using public transport if you’re travelling alone.
+See Transport risks.

 Dhaka and Sylhet airports